mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/postgres.md

 <!-- Updating This?
 Be Sure to also update the SQLite Annotations -->

-1. To access the mealie interface you only need to expose port 9000 on the mealie-frontend container.
-Here we expose port 9925 on the host, feel free to change this to any port you like.
+1. To access the mealie interface you only need to expose port 9000 on the mealie container.
+Here we expose port 9925 on the host, but feel free to change this to any port you like.
 2. Setting an explicit memory limit is recommended.
 Python can pre-allocate larger amounts of memory than is necessary if you have a machine with a lot of RAM.
 This can cause the container to idle at a high memory usage.
 Setting a memory limit will improve idle performance.